robertdelaat/docs/PostgreSQL/doc-bob1/index.md

+# OCI postgreSQL, DBeaver & OCI Analytics workshop

-# Connect to OCI PostgreSQL, load data using DBeaver and connect to Oracle Analytics Cloud
+## Connect to OCI PostgreSQL, load data using DBeaver and connect to Oracle Analytics Cloud

 Prerequisites
 - Create a VCN with public and private subnet